 (c) vary the veto in so far as it relates to contact with a specified person.

-(3) The Director-General may arrange for a party or parties affected by a contact veto to be offered such counselling as the Director-General thinks will assist in the matter.
+(3) The CEO may arrange for a party or parties affected by a contact veto to be offered such counselling as the CEO thinks will assist in the matter.

 [Section 102 amended by No. 8 of 2003 s.
-60.]
+60; No. 34 of 2004 s.
+251.]

 103. Undertakings not to contact person who has lodged contact veto

-If the Director-General receives an application under section 82(1) to authorise access to identifying information in relation to a person and a contact veto has been registered that forbids the applicant from contacting the person, the Director-General is not to give his or her authorisation under section 82(2) unless the applicant signs an undertaking, in a form approved by the Director-General, that the applicant will not, while the contact veto remains in force, contact, or request another person to contact on his or her behalf, the person who lodged the contact veto.
+If the CEO receives an application under section 82(1) to authorise access to identifying information in relation to a person and a contact veto has been registered that forbids the applicant from contacting the person, the CEO is not to give his or her authorisation under section 82(2) unless the applicant signs an undertaking, in a form approved by the CEO, that the applicant will not, while the contact veto remains in force, contact, or request another person to contact on his or her behalf, the person who lodged the contact veto.

+[Section 103 amended by No. 34 of 2004 s.
+251.]

 104. Offence to breach undertaking or harass

 (1) A person must comply with an undertaking entered into by the person under section 103.